Best Countries in Europe to Do Your Economics Master’s Degree

 Italy

 In many respects, the prospect of living in Italy sells itself.
 Few places can match its natural beauty, architecture, historical sites, gastronomy, wine, and seductively slow way of life.
-If that wasn't enough, it’s super affordable too, with living costs averaging between €700-1000 per month, and the average tuition for Master's degrees is between €850-1000 per year.
-Fancy some of la dolce vita?
-Yes of course you do.
+If that wasn't enough, it’s affordable too, with living costs averaging about €1000-2000 per month (depending on lifestyle and your lodging situation, of course), and the average tuition for Master's degrees is between €850-2000 per year at public institutions.

 Browse top economics Master's programs in Italy